 By Dylan Ramos

-Dylan Ramos is a senior political science major at Loyola Marymount University and has been published in Honolulu Civil Beat, Asia Media International, and elsewhere.
-He also served as a precinct-level delegate for Sen. Sanders to the 2016 Democratic Party of Hawaii State Convention.
+Dylan Ramos is a senior at Loyola Marymount University studying political science, international relations, and history.
+His writing has been published in Honolulu Civil Beat, Asia Media International, and elsewhere.